Feng Shui Consultant in Porto. Feng Shui of Porto, Portugal

 Bridges – connections

-The most famous bridge, Dom Luis I bridge was built in 1886 by a disciple of famous Gustave Eiffel.
+The most famous bridge, the Dom Luis I Bridge, was built in 1886 by a disciple of the famous Gustave Eiffel.

-The Ponte Arrabida is the only bridge in Europe which you can legally climb (262 steps to climb – 65 metres above the river at it’s highest point).
-It was designed by a renowned Portuguese engineer Edgar Cardoso as the largest concrete arch bridge in the world (at the time of construction between 1953 and 1963).
-The bridge offers a spectacular view of Porto and the sea when it’s not too misty.
+The Ponte Arrabida is the only bridge in Europe which you can legally climb (262 steps to climb – 65 metres above the river at its highest point).
+It was designed by the renowned Portuguese engineer Edgar Cardoso as the largest concrete arch bridge in the world at the time of construction (between 1953 and 1963).
+The bridge offers a spectacular view of Porto and the sea when the mist isn’t too thick.

 Feng shui of bridges in Porto, Portugal